-Upcoming Trainings, Lectures & Meetings
+Upcoming Trainings, Lectures & Events

 Unless otherwise noted, the events listed below are not organized by North Shore Indivisible.
 Event descriptions have been copied and pasted from event organizers.
 Please contact event organizers directly with any questions or concerns.